rohan-v8rma/Tech-Tips/Networking/README.md

 It defines the format of data transmission between clients and web servers.

+### All HTTP Request & Response Headers

+Checkout this in-depth documentation from MDN, about the topic: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers

 ### What are "Resources"?

 HTTP is used to transmit *resources*, not just files.